-1 Introduction
+1. Introduction

-Pollen analysis was initially developed 100 years ago for inferring past changes in vegetation and climate (von Post, 1916).
-Since the 1970s, quantitative reconstructions from biological proxies have made a revolutionary change to studies of the past climate (Imbrie and Kipp, 1971; Juggins, 2013).
-Numerical methods, such as the modern analogue technique (MAT; Overpeck et al., 1985), weighted averaging partial least squares (WA-PLS; ter Braak and Juggins, 1993), and others (Birks et al., 2010; Juggins and Birks, 2012), are widely used in pollen-based quantitative reconstructions (Guiot, 1990; Markgraf et al., 2002; Seppä et al., 2004; St. Jacques et al., 2008; Tarasov et al., 2011; Xu et al., 2010b).
-Pollen-based palaeoclimate reconstructions relay on modern pollen-climate relationship studies (Li et al., 2009; Markgraf et al., 2002; Seppä et al., 2004; Shen et al., 2006) and pollen-climate data compilations (Bartlein et al., 2010; Prentice et al., 2000; Tarasov et al., 2005; Whitmore et al., 2005; Yu et al., 1998; Zheng et al., 2014).
-Thousands of modern pollen samples from bioclimatic regions all over the world have been collected and analysed, for example, in the framework of the BIOME6000 Project (Prentice et al., 2000).
+Pollen analysis was initially developed one hundred years ago for inferring past changes in vegetation and climate (von Post, 1916).
+Since the 1970s, quantitative reconstructions from biological proxies made a revolutionary change to studies of the past climate (Imbrie and Kipp, 1971; Juggins, 2013).
+Numerical methods such as the Modern Analogue Technique (MAT; Overpeck et al., 1985), Weighted Averaging Partial Least Squares (WA-PLS; ter Braak and Juggins, 1993), and others (Birks et al., 2010; Juggins and Birks, 2012) are widely used in pollen-based quantitative reconstructions (Guiot, 1990; Markgraf et al., 2002; Seppä et al., 2004; St. Jacques et al., 2008; Tarasov et al., 2011; Xu et al., 2010b).
+Pollen-based palaeoclimate reconstructions relay on modern pollen-climate relationship studies (Li et al., 2009; Markgraf et al., 2002; Seppä et al., 2004; Shen et al., 2006) as well as pollen-climate data compilations (Bartlein et al., 2010; Prentice et al., 2000; Tarasov et al., 2005; Yu et al., 1998; Zheng et al., 2014).
+Thousands of modern pollen samples from bioclimatic regions all for the entire lateglacial and early Holocene interval when we use a reference set called 'natural'.
+Nevertheless, this potential bias should be kept in mind when conducting quantitative reconstructions, especially for recent two or three millennia.

+over the world have been collected and analysed, for example, in the framework of the BIOME6000 Project (Prentice et al., 2000).
 These pollen data have been used for testing the biome reconstruction method and regional sensitivity (e.g. Tarasov et al., 1998; Yu et al., 1998) and for quantitative climate reconstructions using statistical approaches.
-A methodological assumption that the ecological response of species does not change during the Quaternary based on Lyell's uniformitarianism (Scott, 1963) is implicit in these studies, and they require modern organism-environment relationships as calibration models (Birks et al., 2010; Juggins and Birks, 2012).
+A methodological assumption that the ecological response of species does not change during the Quaternary based on Lyell's uniformitarianism (Scott, 1963) is implicit in these studies and they require modern organism-environment relationships as calibration models (Birks et al., 2010; Juggins and Birks, 2012).